cubee-cb/vr-p8/README.md

 ### openxr input (hmd/controller pose, buttons) (vr to pico, for input)
 starts at gpio address (`0x5f80`)

+in theory, given appropriate netcode, you could increase the amount of these and make an environment with multiple players.
 ```
 -- targeting quest/pico controller layout for now
 -- 16 bytes for controls